 The English Department is made up of a number of deeply committed teachers who love their subject and have high expectations of the students they teach.
 We believe that the study of English should be at all times enriching and challenging and we strive to arm students with the skills to perform at their very best in English and across the wider curriculum.
 Even when delivering the IGCSE in the Fourth and Fifth Years, and at AS and A2 when we follow the Edexcel syllabus we try to make the study of English fun and creative.
 Fostering a love of reading is key, and all teachers aim to develop in their students a passion for literature and language, from the First Year to the Upper Sixth.
 We also teach full stops and spelling rules, however, because no teacher in his or her right mind should ever suggest that these things take care of themselves!

 We bring texts alive and take them out of the classroom through theatre trips and acting workshops.
-We attend spend a day exploring Shakespeare’s London at The Globe Theatre, we invite authors to the school to talk to pupils (most recently Darren Shan, Melvin Burgess and Marcus Sedgewick) and once a week the junior classes make themselves comfortable on bean bags in the Junior Library to enjoy a good read.
+We attend spend a day exploring Shakespeare’s London at The Globe Theatre, we invite authors to the school to talk to pupils and once a week the junior classes make themselves comfortable on bean bags in the Junior Library to enjoy a good read.
 Our Sixth Form students are stimulated by seminar days in London and the chance to question visiting academics about their core texts.

 There are all kinds of rewards too and writers from any year have a chance of seeing their work published in 'Mind's Eye', the full colour creative magazine produced jointly by the English and Art departments.

-Alice O'Donnell MA (Hons), P.G.C.E, Head of English (Maternity leave)
+Miss Alice O'Donnell MA (Hons), P.G.C.E, Head of English

 A graduate of St Andrews University, with a PGCE from Oxford Brookes, Alice teaches across the age range.
 Previously, Alice taught at The Downs School, a comprehensive ‘beacon’ school in West Berkshire.
 Since relocating to Caterham she has held the position of Head of Year and took over as Head of Department in September 2012.
 For Alice, a love of the subject and a commitment to challenging and enriching students’ learning is what teaching is all about.
 Alice coordinates creative writing through the school, including the popular club ‘WORDZ’ and edits Mind's Eye magazine.
 On Wednesday evenings, Alice can be found assisting with horse-riding club and indulging her other passion: horses.

-Adam Webster MA (Oxon) Second in Department, Director of Digital Learning
+Adam Webster MA (Oxon) Teacher of English, Director of Digital Learning

 Adam is a graduate of Oxford University and has previously taught English at Trinity School.
 He brings with him a suitcase full of creative ideas for teaching the subject which varies as widely as wooden spoon puppetry to high-resolution movie projects, but always with the aim of instilling a deeper understanding of literature and the use of language.
 In his role as Assistant Director of Learning and Teaching he aims to assist in the deployment and development of new technology across the school.